jvansch1/ycharts-wiki/IP-Switch-Guide.md

 ### 2. Notify organizations of new IPs
 Send an email to the below organizations to whitelist our 3 new IPs that were allocated.
+Something like this

 ```
 We are making system configuration changes, and I need to add 3 IPs to the whitelist to allow access to the Stocktwits/Morningstar/Dallas Fed...
 We will be sunsetting 3 IPs of our existing IPs in about 1 month, so we are really just swapping them.